Please contact us to discuss our pricing options and possible academic discounts.

 Cystatin C is a novel serum marker of the glomerular filtration rate.
 It has a low molecular weight and it is freely filtered by the glomerulus and almost completely reabsorbed and catabolized by the proximal tubular cells.

 If the kidney function and glomerular filtration rate decline, the blood levels of Cystatin C rise.
 The levels of Cystatin C are independent of weight and height, muscle mass, age (over a year of age), and sex.
-Our procedure complies with NICE guidelines [CG182] (Chronic kidney disease in adults: assessment and management NICE guidelines [CG182] Last updated: January 2015.
+Our procedure complies with NICE guidelines [CG182].

-Cystatin C may be a better marker of the glomerular filtration rate and hence of kidney function than creatinine.
+Cystatin C is a better marker of the glomerular filtration rate and hence of kidney function than creatinine.

 In addition to chronic kidney disease, Cystatin C has been demonstrated to be a marker of cardiovascular morbidity and mortality.